Enable "JavaScript" and reload this page to see email links. How to Start a Folk Dance Club

 A note about new people.
 The first night in any new activity is intimidating.

 Make people feel welcome.
 This can be accomplished in a number of ways, mostly by saying hello and having a moment to talk.
 Some clubs have an attendance list that people sign as they enter the hall.
-It is a quick reference to new names (a telephone call later in the week to the new dancer yields wonderful results).
+It is a quick reference to new names (a telephone call/email/text later in the week to the new dancer yields wonderful results).
 Such lists are helpful in developing mailing lists for special events, identifying regular participants, and determining the total number of participants, which is especially useful when applying for grants to demonstrate the extent of community interest.

 TEACHING A DANCE YOURSELF

 The life of a folk dance group is dependent upon the survival of the dances themselves.
 They have to be taught.
-Unfortunately, all too often this is a hit and miss process.
+Unfortunately, all too often this is a hit or miss process.
 We expect someone to dance "behind the line" and pick up the dance.
 While this may be in the natural order of things "ethnic" ("after all, that's the way they learn in the village"), it is discouraging for the rank beginner to simply learn by watching.
 Hence, one of the reasons for high turnover.
 The alternative: to teach.

 Few of us are born teachers.
 Fortunately, there are some simple steps that can make teaching and learning, fun: